transcriptionpro/wuc-new/_posts/2014-11-24-bitcoin-isle-of-man.md

 </p><p>

-<strong>Trace Mayer</strong>:  Well, I know, you know, having invested in quite a few of these bitcoin companies.
+<strong>Trace Mayer</strong>:  Well, I know, you know, having invested in quite a few of these <a href="/bitreserve-review/">bitcoin companies</a>.
 I would prefer that my companies get this preferential like 40% on capex instead of spending all this money paying attorneys to --

 </p><p>